NYC Model Marisa Bryant Weighs In On Her Success, Beauty Routines And Dealing With All The Haters

 I’m all of it!
 I am a commercial and high fashion model, so luckily I can do both; it’s a blessing.
 I also am a brand influencer, fitness model, etc. It all ties together.

 Please finish following sentence: “I would really like to become the face of…”

 The model industry can be such a tough game.
-What kind of advice can you give to guys and girls wanting to enter the fashion industry?
+What kind of advice can you give to girls wanting to enter the fashion industry?